aidtechnology/did-method/README.md

 protocol can be implemented using a __Distributed Ledger Platform__, as well as any other infrastructure applicable for the particular use case.

 There are two main groups of operations available, __read__ and __write__.
-Write operations are required when a user wishes to publish a new identifier record to the network, or update the available information on an existing one.
-Read operations enable resolution and retrieval of DID Documents, and other relevant assets, published in the network.
+Write operations are required when a user wishes to publish a new identifier record to the network, or update the available information for an existing one.
+Read operations enable resolution and retrieval of DID Documents and other relevant assets published in the network.

 #### 3.3.1 Request Ticket
 As described earlier, a security mechanism is required to prevent malicious and